If you’ve been suffering from worsening fatigue, congestive heart failure may come to mind, but ALS can also cause this.

 For instance, CHF doesn’t cause slurred speech or tripping due to lack of coordination.

-ALS typically starts in one part of the body, then spreads, whereas the weakness and fatigue of congestive heart failure is global since it’s caused by inadequate blood supply.
+ALS typically starts in one part of the body, then spreads, whereas the weakness and fatigue of congestive (or chronic) heart failure is global since it’s caused by inadequate blood supply.

 As ALS progresses, respiratory function becomes impaired.
 Breathing is controlled by muscles.